 Why: A visit to Sketch is basically a rite of passage for any discerning Londoner, and you’ve most likely already seen these loos plastered all over your Insta feed.
 Aside from the dusty-pink interiors of The Gallery, or the moody glamour of Glade, the toilets are just as pretty.
 Here, the oversized egg-shaped white cubicles are paired with a disco-style neon ceiling, plus keep an eye out for stunning installations around Easter and Christmastime.

 Where: 9 Conduit Street, W1S 2XG

 Why: This ultra-luxe private member’s club underwent a £55 million makeover in 2018, with The Coral Room designer Martin Brudnizki at the helm.
 The 'powder rooms' here are, in a word, extra.
 Filled with florals and decked out in various shades of pink, as well as gold embossed taps shaped like swans, this is a little slice of Instagram heaven.
 If you’re lucky enough to visit (securing a membership isn’t easy), make sure to stop by the loos for a selfie…or two...or 20.

 Brasserie of Light, Marylebone

-Why: The main talking point of this Richard Caring restaurant has rightfully been the diamond-encrusted Pegasus sculpture with its 30-foot wingspan which looms over diners while they eat.
+Why: The main talking point of Richard Caring's Brasserie of Light has rightfully been the diamond-encrusted Pegasus sculpture with its 30-foot wingspan which looms over diners while they eat.
 You shouldn’t discount the bathrooms though, which are a dreamy mix of baby pink hues, marble floors and glittering mirrored surfaces.
 The perfect spot for a little #OOTD snapping action, but you’ll have to join the queue of smart phone wielding selfie takers.